College Counselling Service

 What is the lunchtime Drop-In for?

-You can Drop-In without an appointment any weekday lunchtime between 12.45 and 1.45 pm.
+You can Drop-In without an appointment any weekday lunchtime between 12.45pm-1.45 pm (1.30pm-2.30pm on Wednesdays).
 The Drop-In is somewhere that you can talk something over without having regular counselling sessions.
 You can also use it to arrange a counselling appointment or to ask for information about other types of support.

 Where is the Counselling Service and how do I get an appointment?

 The Counselling Service is based in Room A159 in the Well-Being Centre.
 This is on the first floor of Aconbury building, above the Library.

 Students can contact the Counselling Service by text: 07595 611112, email firstname.lastname@example.org, at a lunchtime Drop-In, or can ask a member of staff to arrange an appointment.